 Yet, no one wants to talk about Dementia until it is too late.
 However, there are things that can be done to delay and possibly even prevent the disease from happening.
 Talking to a provider to understand your risks related to high blood pressure, diabetes, genetics, and traumatic head injuries can help you incorporate a healthy lifestyle to preserve a level of functioning longer.
 Taking a few steps now can save you and your family a lot of heartache and pain in the future.

 This scholarship is for those that see healthcare as more than just a job, it must be a drive, a need to give and to care.
 Nursing assisting is hard, sometimes unrewarding, always difficult, and just downright a tough job.
 But caring for others is the best job you could ever have.
 We want to help you get there.

-All applications must be submitted by December 6, 2021.
+All applications packets must be submitted by December 6, 2021.
+Once you submit the form below, an application packet will be emailed to you within 48 hours.
+You must complete the packet in order to be considered for the scholarship.
 Two scholarships will be awarded for each location- Jacksonville & Wilmington.
 The scholarship award recipients will be notified by December 23, 2021.**